Values become engulfed in miniature, and miniature causes men to dream. Gaston Bachelard, The Poetics of Space.

 … if there is no smallest point, every minutest body will be composed of an infinite number of parts, since a half of a half will always have a half and there will be no limit to the possibility of division.
 If this is the case, what will distinguish the whole universe from the smallest thing in it?
 Nothing, for no matter how fully infinite is the whole universe, the minutest objects will equally be composed of an infinite number of parts.
 Lucretius, On the Nature of Things

 “King’s works, even when still, seem alive.
-They are animated in the most fundamental sense of the word,” notes Markonish.
+They are animated in the most fundamental sense of the word,” noted Markonish.
 “They look back at us.
 Their uncanny humanness literalizes art’s ability to meet and confront our gaze.”

-“I want a portrait, not so much of a person, but of a verb,” King says.
+“I want a portrait, not so much of a person, but of a verb,” King said.
 “Maybe the sculpture is like a violin, and the pose is the sonata.
 Finding the pose and lighting it precisely — I’m amazed at the difference a few degrees of tilt make in how we read the position of the head.
 If I move the eyes so the gaze shifts away from face on, even just slightly, a thread of tension enters the pose.
 I love the visceral evidence of impermanence, not in the object itself, but in its pose at any given moment.”

 View of King posing her work: Pupil, 1987-90